awsdocs/amazon-ec2-user-guide/doc_source/ebs-volumes-multi.md

 + [Pricing and billing](#pricing)

 ## Considerations and limitations<a name="considerations"></a>
++ Multi\-Attach enabled volumes can be attached to up to 16 Linux instances built on the [Nitro System](instance-types.md#ec2-nitro-instances) that are in the same Availability Zone\.
+You can attach a volume that is Multi\-Attach enabled to Windows instances, but the operating system does not recognize the data on the volume that is shared between the instances\.
++ Multi\-Attach is supported exclusively on [Provisioned IOPS SSD \(io1\) volumes](ebs-volume-types.md#EBSVolumeTypes_piops)\.
++ Multi\-Attach is available only in the `us-east-1`, `us-west-2`, `eu-west-1`, and `ap-northeast-2` Regions\.
 + Multi\-Attach enabled volumes do not support I/O fencing\.
 I/O fencing protocols control write access in a shared storage environment to maintain data consistency\.
 Your applications must provide write ordering for the attached instances to maintain data consistency\.
-+ Multi\-Attach enabled volumes can be attached to up to 16 instances built on the [Nitro System](instance-types.md#ec2-nitro-instances) that are in the same Availability Zone\.
-+ Multi\-Attach is supported exclusively on [Provisioned IOPS SSD \(io1\) volumes](ebs-volume-types.md#EBSVolumeTypes_piops)\.
-+ Multi\-Attach is available in the `us-east-1`, `us-west-2`, `eu-west-1`, and `ap-northeast-2` Regions\.
 + Multi\-Attach enabled volumes can't be created as boot volumes\.
 + Multi\-Attach enabled volumes can be attached to one block device mapping per instance\.
 + You can't enable or disable Multi\-Attach after volume creation\.